Beaches in White Cliffs Country

 © Paul Wells

 A small, sheltered bay lined by steep white chalk cliffs.
-The narrow winding road to the bay leads to a car park (pay & display) facing the beach.
-A steep shingle beach reveals rockpools at low tide.
+The narrow winding road down to the bay leads to a car park (pay & display) adjacent to the sea and the shingle beach reveals rockpools at low tide.

 • Shingle beach